-The Durham University Counselling Service offers a high standard of service in counselling for those who are finding that their difficulties are hard to manage and/or are affecting their studies/work.
+The Durham University Counselling and Mental Health Service offers a high standard of service in counselling for those who are finding that their difficulties are hard to manage and/or are affecting their studies/work.

-The Counselling Service is there to enable you to become more effective in your lives and overcome barriers to achieving your full potential.
+The Counselling and Mental Health Service is there to enable you to become more effective in your lives and overcome barriers to achieving your full potential.
 If you feel anxious about approaching the Service and talking about your concerns, please contact Student Support.

 Our Disability Support service can advise you and organise special academic facilities in Durham or Stockton if you have a disability and need some help.
 They will try to provide whatever support is necessary to enable you to study effectively and make full use of your opportunities at University, including support through the application and interview procedure, if required.